 Other useful information:

-The Trent University Counselling Centre provides personal counselling services to full and part-time undergraduate and graduate students.
-The Counselling Centre acknowledges and celebrates the strengths and fragility of the human spirit.
+The Trent University Counselling Services provides personal counselling services to full and part-time undergraduate and graduate students.
+Counselling Services acknowledges and celebrates the strengths and fragility of the human spirit.
 We are committed to providing services which respect the dignity and value of all people inclusive of age, gender, ethnicity, physical qualities, sexual identity and ability.